Jazz Jackrabbit 2: Multiplayer

 The game's split-screen mode supports up to four players, whereas online can support up to 32.
 The game also has local TCP/IPX network support.
 There are five multiplayer game modes: Cooperative (where players work together in the game's single-player campaign), Battle (basically a deathmatch), Race (in which the first to complete all laps wins), Treasure Hunt (in which the first to collect 100 diamonds and find the exit wins the match), and Capture the Flag.

 Plot

-Jazz chases his nemesis Devan Shell through time, in order to retrieve the ring with which he planned to wed Eva.
+Devan Shell builds a time machine to rewrite history and eliminate hares.
+He steals Jazz and Eva's wedding ring to complete the machine.
+Jazz chases his nemesis Devan Shell through time, in order to retrieve the ring.
+When his plans fail, Devan unleashes demons from Hell and also transforms into a demon.
+Jazz manages to defeat Devan, takes the ring and finally marries Eva.

 Development

 Jazz Jackrabbit 2 was produced by Epic MegaGames, now known as Epic Games, as the sequel to Jazz Jackrabbit.
-It was accidentally confirmed on August 24, 1994 by Arjan Brussee.
+It was accidentally confirmed in August 1994 by Arjan Brussee.
 It was released in 1998 for PCs running Windows, and later for Macintosh computers.

 Jazz Jackrabbit 2 has a bundled level editor called Jazz Creation Station (JCS), allowing players to create their own levels.
 The level editor was not included in the Mac versions or shareware editions.